coq/coq/doc/sphinx/proof-engine/ltac.rst

    If no arguments are given, the name is a fresh derivative of the name ``H``.

    .. note:: We recommend generating the fresh identifier immediately before
-      adding it in the proof context.
+      adding it to the local context.
 Using :tacn:`fresh` in a local function may not work as you expect:

-      Successive :tacn:`fresh`\es give distinct names even if the names haven't yet been added to the proof context:
+      Successive calls to :tacn:`fresh` give distinct names even if the names haven't yet been added to the local context:

       .. coqtop:: reset none